Wisconsin Real Estate License Requirements

 estate broker license.

-Sales and Broker License Renewal (Continuing Ed)
+Sales and Broker License Renewal (CE)

 The Wisconsin Department of Safety and Professional Services (DSPS) requires all real estate licensees (sales or broker) to complete 18 hours of continuing education during each two-year licensing period (biennium) in order to renew their license.
 Persons granted an original broker or sales license are exempt from the CE requirements during that current licensing biennium.
 Renewal requires completing four mandatory courses (three hours each) and two elective courses (three hours each) included in the current biennium's curriculum, and passing the exams for each class.
 The WRA offers residential and commercial real estate continuing education classes on a regular basis, and these classes are approved and satisfy the DSPS continuing education requirement.